Borek78/how-to-create-pandita/_includes/audiobook/8-complicated-cc-notices.md

 <div class="underline"> Only the copyright</div>
 </div>

-An important characteristic of the CC licenses is that they allow to license only the copyright that an author has in the entire work.
-An example of this can be found in the example.
-The following sentence can be found in the notices:<br><br>
+An important characteristic of the CC licenses is that they are applied only on the copyright that an author has in the entire work.
+An example of this can be found in the imaginary example.
+The following sentence can be found in the CC notices:<br><br>

 “...his translation is licensed under CC BY license:”<br><br>